 The CDC also used retail pharmacy receipts from 2015 to look at county-level prescribing rates.
 The figures accounted for differences in drug type and strength.

-The heaviest prescribing counties in Arkansas are Sebastian, Crawford, and Boone with a rate more than two and half times the national average.
+The heaviest prescribing counties in Arkansas are Sebastian, Boone, and Crawford counties, with a rate almost three times the national average.

 While opioid prescribing rates in central Arkansas counties like Pulaski, Saline, Faulkner, and Lonoke have been stable or have decreased, they are still above the national average as well.